-Sohu also engages in the other business, which consists primarily of interactive broadcasting services, sub-licensing of purchased video content to third parties, paid subscription services, the filming business, and mobile-related services.
+Sohu also engages in the other business, which consists primarily of paid subscription services, interactive broadcasting services, sub-licensing of purchased video content to third parties, and content provided through the platforms of the three main telecommunications operators in China.
 Revenues generated by Sohu from the other business are classified as other revenues in our consolidated statements of comprehensive income.